Azure/carnegie-mop/README.md

 the csv file and the dataset name on MOP, **MOP will help split one csv file to multiple binary datasets.
 The dataset name should be unique in MOP ,and it cannot be changed**.

 For different modalities, we have different format requirements for the dataset file.

+Please visit **[sample datasets](https://github.com/Azure/carnegie-mop/tree/david/dev/sample/dataset)** for more details.

 #### Text